azaj01/fara/README.md

 playwright install
 ```

-Note: If you plan on hosting with Azure Foundry only, you can skip the `[vllm]` and just do `pip install -e .`
+Note: If you plan on hosting with Microsoft Foundry only, you can skip the `[vllm]` and just do `pip install -e .`

 ### Windows